 As website browsing increasingly goes mobile, it is of vital importance that all websites keep up with technology and provide the opportunity for mobile users to not only view the site adequately, but to be able to interact with it according to all its possible functions such as quote form submissions, online retail purchasing etc.

-There has been quite a hullaballoo when it comes to responsive web design.
+There has been quite a hullaballoo when it comes to responsive websites.
 The year 2013 was flooded by the news of the new method.
 It was the answer that designers had been looking for all along.
 Not only was it easy to make without the need to create the same content for various types of screens, it was also cost effective.

 What must be considered, however, is just what makes responsive web design so much better than adaptive web design.
-While the possibilities with responsive web design are much more than that of adaptive, it must be understood that the world is not a uniform place where a singular answer cannot serve a multitude of questions.

 The very first factor that must be considered when comparing the two methods is that of control.
 With a limited number of outcomes and elements to take care of, Adaptive design definitely provides much more control over to the designer.